Learn how you may be putting your office and your business at risk every day

-Increase you risk by thinking that if you do not browse the web, you are safe.
-By forget that email cannot be received without being connected to the internet, double that risk.
+Increase your risk by thinking that if you do not browse the web, you are safe.
+By forgetting that email cannot be received without being connected to the internet, double that risk.

 Practical Advice: Keep your software legit, and up-to-date.
 Be aware of different methods viruses get introduced into your system – not just by browsing the web and opening email attachments, but also by connecting to other infected devices – other computers on the networks, USBs and flash drives, etc.

 4. Download, Install and Click on Everything!

-Now that you have less-then-adequate anti-virus protection, just start opening all attachments, especially unsolicited attachments that claim to have your invoice details, link to banking accounts, zipped images, and large sums of money sent to you directly from Nigeria or Ukraine.
+Now that you have less-than-adequate anti-virus protection, just start opening all attachments, especially unsolicited attachments that claim to have your invoice details, link to banking accounts, zipped images, and large sums of money sent to you directly from Nigeria or Ukraine.

-Not just that – also open everything that alerts you that your computer have been hacked, spoofed, phished, infected and generally crashed.
+Not just that – also open everything that alerts you that your computer has been hacked, spoofed, phished, infected, and generally crashed.
 Especially when it blinks pretty colors, urging you to install their program.

 Practical Advice: When in doubt, throw it out.
 If you need to inspect your machine for viruses and other junk, open your antivirus program that had been already installed on your computer.
 If you paid your money to Eset for antivirus protection, open your Eset program directly from your computer, and treat anything else that spontaneously pops up with a healthy dose of suspicion.
 If you are not sure what to do, ask your IT administrator for help.

 3. Ehh… What Firewall?

 Have your computer and business data compromised by not having a firewall – a device between your computer system and the rest of the cabled world, protecting the insides from the outsides, so to speak.
 Many hackers use programs that search the Internet for computers with ports open.
 When they find a computer without protection, they can access your computer through an open port and steal your data – or use your data against you, by using, changing or damaging the files on your computer or your entire business network.